QED0711/wiki_learn/README.md

 The entire recommendation and classification pipeline can be written in just a few lines of code:

 ```
-# initialize a graph with a user specified central node
+# initialize a graph with a user specified central node (link to Wikipedia article)
 gc = GraphCreator("https://en.wikipedia.org/wiki/Decision_tree")

 # initialize a recommendation pipeline and pass in our gc object